GRIFFINCollaboration/griffin-dashboard/README.md

  - [Twitter Bootstrap](http://getbootstrap.com/) governs CSS and layout.
 Bootstrap also requires us to pull in [jQuery](https://jquery.com/), but explicit use of that framework is avoided in the Dashboard.

  - [qunit.js](https://qunitjs.com/) provides the Dashboard's unit testing framework.

+ - [MIDAS AJAX](https://midas.triumf.ca/MidasWiki/index.php/AJAX), a set of queries available on any MIDAS experiment to read and write to the ODB.

 ### Simplest Example